ampl/gsl/doc/statistics.rst

 .. function:: double gsl_stats_skew (const double data[], size_t stride, size_t n)

-   This function computes the skewness of *data*, a dataset of length *n* with stride :data:`stride`.
+   This function computes the skewness of :data:`data`, a dataset of length :data:`n` with stride :data:`stride`.
 The skewness is defined as,

    .. only:: not texinfo